Great Andamanese: Current status

 Today only two tribes (Jeru and Bo) remain in significant number; the Cari tribe is on its way to extinction.
 There are still a few people (all elderly) with partial Kora and Pucikwar descent, but they identify themselves as either Jeru or Bo.
 However, the cultural and linguistic identities of the individual tribes have largely been lost; their members now speak mostly Hindi or a mixed language, a Great Andamanese creole.

 Although the Great Andamanese on Strait Island still obtain some of their diet from hunting, fishing and gathering, they now consume rice and other Indian food, and are dependent on support by the Indian government for survival.
 They now practice some agriculture, and have established some poultry farms.

-Some of the Great Andamanese work in government jobs in the union territory's capital Port Blair.
-Indian officials announced on 27 August 2020 that 10 out of 59 surviving members had contracted the COVID-19 disease during the pandemic in the union territory, but six of them had recovered and taken into home quarantine.
-After six who had gone for work to Port Blair a week earlier tested positive, a team of health officials was sent to Strait Island to conduct their tests.
-The team found four to be positive and they were admitted to a hospital.
-All of them had recovered by September.
+Census figures

+Names and spellings, with populations, from the 1901 and 1994 censuses were as follows: